My body, my choice: United States

 Criticism of the use of "my body, my choice" in the United States often comes in response to its use in abortion rights issues.
 Critics claim that the slogan fails to include the fetus as an entity that deserves a voice and a right to bodily autonomy as well.
 The slogan or "attitude" of "my body, my choice" has also been criticized by anti-abortion advocates as being an essentially "self-centered" choice.

 Comedian Dave Chappelle critiqued that phrase in a comedy sketch.
 Whilst defending the unilateral right of women to decide whether they have an abortion, he added that if a woman decides to keep the baby, the man shouldn't be forced to pay for it: "If you can kill this motherf---er [sic], I can at least abandon them.
 It’s my money, my choice."

 White nationalist Nick Fuentes mocked the term after Donald Trump was announced as the winner of the 2024 election.
 Fuentes tweeted, Your body, my choice Left wing opponents of Fuentes doxxed him in retaliation, with the message: "Your House, Our choice".

+The phrase "Your body, my choice.
+Forever", became popular on TikTok, where female users reported that accounts were commenting "your body, my choice" en masse on their posts.
+On November 8, the Institute for Strategic Dialogue published a report detailing the exponential increase of the phrase's usage on X (formerly Twitter), TikTok, Facebook, and Reddit on the day after the 2024 elections.
+They also noted instances of its usage offline, specifically on high school and college campuses.

 The phrase “my body, my choice” was used in New York by some sex workers advocating for the decriminalisation of sex work.